Updated: Nov 20

 Physical injuries, reduced productivity and absenteeism, safety hazards, and even mental health issues are some of the consequences factory owners may face if their workers are constantly put under strain.

-What are the common causes of Strain in Workers?
+What are the common causes of Strain in Factory Workers?

 It's always better to be aware and recognize when it's time to slow down.
 Read the 7 hidden causes of strain in factory workers so that immediate preventive measures can be taken.